Graveyard Shift (1990 film): Plot

 Widowed drifter John Hall is hired to work in an old rat-infested textile mill next to an abandoned graveyard by the sadistic mill foreman, Warwick.
 Warwick has been carrying on numerous affairs with female workers, the latest being Nordello.
 Warwick has hired eccentric rat exterminator Tucker Cleveland to take care of the rat problem.
 Cleveland confides in Hall that he is unable to kill all of the rats and the mill should be shut down.
 In the following weeks, Hall is childishly harassed by his fellow workers Danson, Brogan, and Stevenson.
-Warwick holds a special hatred for him, as Hall isn't intimidated by him, and Hall also stepped in and prevented Warwick from hitting Nordello.
+Warwick holds a special hatred for him, as Hall isn't intimidated by him, and Hall also stepped in and prevented Warwick from hitting on Nordello.
 Hall begins a romantic relationship with his coworker Jane Wisconsky, who is unhappy with her lot in life and constantly fends off Warwick's lecherous advances.

 Warwick is informed that the basement must be cleaned up due to major safety violations that could shut the mill down.
 Warwick assigns Stevenson to look through the basement and string up lights before he assigns a crew to clean it out, but he's grabbed by a creature and dragged away.

 Hall, Wisconsky, Carmichael, Ippeston, Danson and Brogan are assigned to clean the basement.
 That night, Nordello breaks in to Warwick's office to steal documents showing recommendations for the mill's closure from the exterminator and OSHA.
 As she leaves, Nordello falls down the stairs into the basement, where the creature devours her.
 Meanwhile, Warwick believes the graveyard to be the breeding ground for the rats.
 Cleveland is blackmailed by Warwick to exterminate the rat problem in the graveyard, but he's killed when a stone coffin falls on him.